Seneca-144100/IPC144NBB-ONLY-/Workshops/WS4/readme.md

 ## My Simple Calculator

 ### `int calc()`
-For the DIY section of the workshop, in files 'calc.c' and 'calc.h', write a command line Calculator function called 'calc' which prompts the user with `> ` and receives a single calculation command and then prints the result (underlined with dashes '-') or an error message if a bad command is entered.
-In these cases, the `calc` function flushes the keyboard and then returns true.
+For the DIY section of the workshop, you are responsible for coding: 'calc.c' and 'calc.h'.
+These files will contain the logic for a function that you code called `calc`. `calc` starts by prompting the user with the following indicator: `> ` to enter a single calculation command.
+Based on the calculation command entered by the user, calc will print the result of the calculation command (underlined with dashes '-') OR an error message if a bad command is entered.
+In both of these cases, the `calc` function flushes the keyboard and then returns true.

-If instead of a command the key `<Enter>` is pressed the function just returns false.
+If instead of a command the key `<Enter>` is pressed the function, just returns false.

 ### Command Entry Format
 The function will receive the calculation command in the following format: